LispCookbook/cl-cookbook/error_handling.md

 Throwing these conditions will enter the interactive debugger, where the user may select a restart.

-`warn` will not enter the debugger (create warning conditions by subclassing `simple-warning`).
+`warn` will not enter the debugger (create warning conditions by subclassing [simple-warning][simple-warning]).

-Use `signal` if you do not want to enter the debugger, but you still want to signal to the upper levels that something *exceptional* happened.
+Use [signal][signal] if you do not want to enter the debugger, but you still want to signal to the upper levels that something *exceptional* happened.

 And that can be anything.
 For example, it can be used to track progress during an operation.
 You would create a condition with a